 While we didn’t feel anything different (maybe there were too many clouds in the sky?), it was undoubtedly fun to join the other pilgrims doing the same thing, and perhaps you can even take some funny photos!

-Another unique thing about Kurama-dera is the guardian animal that protects the main hall isn’t Komainu (狛犬).
+Another unique aspect of Kurama-dera is that the guardian animal protecting the main hall is not a Komainu (狛犬).

 Komainu is the dog or the lion-like statue you usually find on two sides of the worship hall.
 Instead, Kurama-dera has tigers – Aun no Tora (阿吽の虎) because they are the messengers of Vaisravana.